Kunniii/edn_auto_ext/PRE-RELEASE.md

-# Pre Release - Use at your own risk 🎉 🎉
+# New release 🎉 🎉

-This release increase UX.
+New update aims to ACTUALLY fix error when executing `atob()`.

+New function to vote comments.

 ## Changes

-- When user open extension, a notification will show if the extension is ready to use
+- Resolve #4: Fails when convert base64 to string.
+- New feature: Up vote for comments
+- Small change in coloring

 ## Todo

-- [x] Notify if the extension loaded correctly.
-- [ ] Notify if there is any error when load extension.
-- [ ] Remember windows location after extension close.
-- [ ] Try to check if the API need PORT ?
+- [ ] Automation for publishing to Chrome Store.
 - [ ] Show alert telling user to send email if there is some critical error.